 - What are the key performance indicators (KPIs) used to measure the CI program?
 What metrics will you turn to in order to measure success?

 - How does the CI program support overall business KPIs?
 Connect the dots between CI success and business success.

 Part 5: Summary

-As you round out your CI program plan, it’s time to summarize all of the key points made throughout this presentation.
+As you round out your CI program plan, it’s time to summarize all of the key points.
 This includes summarizing key competitive shifts from the past year, opportunities and threats for the coming year, key priorities and metrics aligned with them, and any resources needed to succeed.
 Diving into each of these areas gives both competitive intelligence professionals and their stakeholders visibility into competitive shifts and the strategies needed to win in complex markets.